 Also, what is a flame sensor?

-A flame sensor is an important safety feature on your gas furnace.
-During the ignition sequence, your gas furnace goes through a process where either a spark or a hot surface igniter will actually ignite the gas.
+A flame sensor is an important safety feature on your gas heating system.
+During the ignition sequence, your gas furnace goes through a process where either a spark or a hot surface igniter actually ignites the gas.
 Once the gas is ignited, the flame sensor produces a current of electricity.
-The current is measured in micro amps.
-If the furnace’s control board does not read the correct level of micro amps, the furnace will quit giving the system fuel to avoid an explosion.
+This is calculated in micro amps.
+If the furnace’s control board fails to read the right level of micro amps, the furnace will quit giving the system fuel to prevent an explosion.

 Over time, if the flame sensor is not cleaned appropriately, oxidation or carbon buildup can interfere with the flame sensor’s ability to operate properly, which can end up causing the heating system to malfunction.

-The way to diagnose if a soiled flame sensor is to blame for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can give you.
-If a dirty flame sensor is the offender, the technician will clean the sensor with steel wool.
+The way to diagnose if a soiled flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can provide you.
+If a dirty flame sensor is the offender, the furnace expert will clean the sensor with steel wool.
 If dirt was the single factor, we will see a notably higher amp reading.
-If the reading doesn’t change, the technician will continue with the furnace repair diagnostic process.
+If the reading does not change, the technician will proceed with the furnace repair diagnostic process.

-If you aren’t certain your heating equipment is going to outlast these last few weeks of winter, give Sunbeam Service Experts Heating & Air Conditioning a call and we’ll come out and perform a full furnace maintenance or a free in-home estimate on a new HVAC system.
+If you aren’t certain your heating equipment is going to outlast these last few weeks of winter, give Sunbeam Service Experts a call and we’ll come out and perform a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.